 Keep in mind that you can always change to nearby airports as well if that schedule works better for you.
 When you change your flight, the group of airports will be listed.
 For example, I have a flight departing from Boston and I am allowed to fly out of Providence or Manchester instead, if I prefer.

-To simply change your flight online, you must do so by Oct 20, 2019.
+To simply change your flight online, you must do so within the next few days.
 Otherwise, you’ll need to call Southwest directly (or there is a good change they will call you) and make the change.
 Note: You can make the change over the phone with them up until the day the flight departs.

 While it is unfortunate to see a flight canceled or changed months out in advance, this is giving customers enough notice to rebook their flights on Southwest or another airline if needed.
-There still has been no definitive answer on when the aircrafts are back in the air, but we will definitely will not see them in 2019.
-Fingers crossed the issues are resolved in the first half of 2020.
+Although the March time frame has been floating around on when we might see these aircrafts back in the air, I truly won’t believe it until it actually happens.

 Were you affected by this change?